UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_17.md

 If there are many irrelevant attributes, 𝑘 -NN is hopelessly confused because all of them contribute to finding similarity between examples.

-With enough irrelevant attributes the accidental similarity swamps out meaningful similarity and 𝑘 -NN is no better than random guessing.
+With enough irrelevant attributes, the accidental similarity swamps out meaningful similarity and 𝑘 -NN is no better than random guessing.

 ---